-- Threaten or use violence towards anyone in the Borough of Hammersmith and Fulham and/or in the local area, including council employees and contractors. - Anything that causes or is likely to cause a nuisance in the Borough of Hammersmith and Fulham and/or in the local area. - Anything that disturbs the peace, comfort or convenience of anyone who lives in the Borough of Hammersmith and Fulham and/or in the local area. - Play your television, radio or any music loudly in your home or in any garden or shared area. - Damage property belonging to other people or the Council in the Borough of Hammersmith and Fulham and/or in the local area.
-This includes graffiti. - Throw items from your balcony or window. - Dumping of household waste, personal belongings (including old furniture, mattresses, etc) or rubbish you have left in a shared or public area. - Ride motorcycles or mopeds in shared areas. - Use drugs or deal drugs in your home or in the local area. - Use your home for any illegal purpose. - Plead guilty or be convicted of a serious offence in the local area. - Plead guilty or be convicted of a serious offence of violence against a person or against property (including criminal damage and offences such as arson or rioting), committed anywhere in the Borough of Hammersmith and Fulham. - Keep firearms and other weapons in your home, unless you are legally entitled to keep them and you have our permission in writing to keep them.
-If you have a legal firearm you must use and store it as set by law. - Keep dogs without the Council's permission (see Part J below).
+- Threaten or use violence towards anyone in the Borough of Hammersmith and Fulham and/or in the local area, including council employees and contractors - Anything that causes or is likely to cause a nuisance towards anyone in the Borough of Hammersmith and Fulham and/or in the local area - Anything that disturbs the peace, comfort or convenience of anyone who lives in the Borough of Hammersmith and Fulham and/or in the local area. - Play your television, radio or any music loudly in your home or in any garden or shared area

+- Cook food using a barbeque on a balcony - Burn rubbish on balconies, in private gardens or in any shared areas - Damage property belonging to other people or the Council in the Borough of Hammersmith and Fulham and/or in the local area.
+This includes graffiti. - Throw items from your balcony or window - Dumping of household waste, personal belongings (including old furniture, mattresses, etc) or rubbish you have left in a shared or public area - Ride motorcycles or mopeds in shared areas - Use or allow others to use drugs or deal or allow others to deal drugs in your home, in the Borough of Hammersmith and Fulham and/or in the local area - Use your home for any illegal purpose - Plead guilty or be convicted of a serious offence in the Borough of Hammersmith and Fulham and/or local area - Plead guilty or be convicted of a serious offence of violence against a person or against property (including criminal damage and offences such as arson or rioting), committed anywhere in the Borough of Hammersmith and Fulham - Keep firearms and other weapons in your home... - Keep dogs without the Council's permission (see Part J below).